Input-BDF/SARS_CoV_2_Contact_Registration/UPGRADE.md

 Start racoontrace

 goto http(s)://yourdomain.tld/upgrade
-sign in with your really first user
+sign in with your really!! first user
 *cross your fingers*

-edit every location to its needed name and set autoheckout value (still wip)
+edit every location to its needed name and set autoheckout value (still wip) edit user permissions if needed/ wanted

 goto /users
 assign userroles if needed